If a major disaster occurs, millions of people will be forced to leave their homes and find some other safe place to live.

 When SHTF, you aren’t going to be the only one fleeing!
 Even places which are normally very remote will likely be overrun by people seeking safety.
 So you’ve really got to search to find an isolate spot for your Bug Out location.

-I think it would be great to Bug Out in the Appalachians, which are apparently one of the top 5 Bug Out Locations in the USA.
-But I’ve never really hiked in the Appalachians.
+I think it would be great to Bug Out in the Appalachians, but I’ve never really hiked there.
 I don’t know the local flora and fauna.
 I don’t know what to expect of the weather conditions throughout the year.

 If you aren’t familiar with the area, it isn’t safe.
 Either pick a Bug Out location you are familiar with, or spend some time getting to know it!